 Nobody says digital is an afterthought in 2023, but it is often still treated as one – especially in the B2B realm.
-It’s an afterthought in the sense that all the digital components for a core piece of content of thought of after the core piece is created.
+It’s an afterthought in the sense that all the digital components for a core piece of content are thought of after the core piece is created.
 This is wrong-headed.

 In 2023, your digital strategy must be baked in at the concept stage of content creation.
 If not, get ready of another year of “awareness wins” that drive small conversions and get almost no respect from stakeholders.
 I imagine you’re looking for more.